-If you live outside the Gambia and ySending Money To The GambiaSending Money To The Gambiaou want to send money into the country, there are several channels you can use including banks and money transfer operators.
+If you want to send money to Gambia, there are several channels you can use including banks and money transfer operators.
 However, these channels differ in the cost of remittances, the exchange rates they offer, and the delivery times.

 It is therefore important that you consider the entire spectrum of providers, their characteristics, and suitability to your transfer needs.
-This guide will spotlight some of the areas you need to consider when transferring money to the Gambia.
-It will look at the channels available, the advantages of money transfer providers, and the information needed to send and receive money.
+This guide will spotlight some of the areas you need to consider.

 Sending money to the Gambia is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in the Gambia but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Gambia.

 Making a transfer to the Gambia can be simple if you find the right channel to send money into the country.
 There are various options available the top of which are discussed below.